jimpil/cryptohash-clj/README.md

 Note that all the supported algorithms produce values that include the params in them so strictly speaking there shouldn't be a need for passing any options to `verify-with`.
 However, there are some exceptions - for instance in pbkdf2 you can specify a custom separator
-(subject to validity check).
+(subject to validition).
 If you choose to do so, it needs to be known when verifying.
-Similarly with the bcrypt verifyer and its version and long-value-strategy parameters (hasher/verifyer options must match).
-For complete piece of mind you can always rely on the defaults which are quite modern/safe.
+Similarly with the bcrypt verifyer and its
+`version` and `long-value-strategy` parameters (hasher/verifyer options must match).
+For complete piece of mind you can always rely on the defaults which are quite modern and safe (at the time of this writing).

 ### cryptohash-clj.impl.{algorithm}
 If you don't want to go via the multi-methods, you can go via the individual implementation namespaces.